Claire Howell Major, Ph.D.

 University of Missouri-Columbia

 Dr. Danna Wren is the director of Educational Technologies, which provides instructional design and development support for all MU faculty.
 She also regularly teaches a course on curriculum development in higher ed and enjoys working with different facets of curricular planning at MU.

 Alex Wulff is the Director of Writing and Multimodal Communication at Maryville University.
 His research interests are in writing center scholarship, composition studies, and the long nineteenth century.

-Jingrong Pearl Xie has recently accomplished her Ph.D. degree in the Department of Special Education at the University of Kansas.
-Her specialization is Instructional Design, Innovation, and Technology.
-Her research specialization is on universal design for learning (UDL) and mobile learning to develop cognitive and social skills for children and youth in modern learning environments.
+Dr. Jingrong Pearl Xie, currently works as instructional technologist at Turman State University.
+She has recently accomplished her Ph.D. degree in the Department of Special Education at the University of Kansas.
+Her research specialization is on universal design for learning (UDL) and mobile learning to develop cognitive and social skills for children and youth in formal and informal modern learning environments.
 Her scholarship primarily focuses on the study of developing cognitive and social skills and improving diversity in Science, Technology, Engineering, and Mathematics (STEM) fields.
-Her dissertation research is on developing and designing a mobile executive function coaching solution to support youth and young adults who have executive functioning challenges in post-secondary STEM education.